 Assistant Professor, School of Sport and Exercise Science

-Scott Douglas, Ph.D. is the program coordinator of UNC’s sports coaching program and teaches in the School of Sport and Exercise Science.
+Scott Douglas, Ph.D. is the program coordinator of UNC’s sport coaching program and teaches in the School of Sport and Exercise Science.
 Known to his students as "Dr. D.," he is a former professional athlete who won the bronze medal in wheelchair tennis doubles at the 2000 Paralympic Games in Sydney.
 Today, he applies what he’s learned as an elite wheelchair athlete in his classes, sharing his stories with students.
 He shares insight and experiences—such as the time he traveled to Greece in a diplomatic role as the Paralympics assistant chef de mission in 2004, during a tense time when America was at war with Iraq.
-A member of the Paralympic Research and Sports Science Consortium, Douglas helps facilitate Paralympic-related research, and presents his own research on Paralympic and adaptive sports and coaching at conferences around the world.
+A member of the Paralympic Research and Sports Science Consortium, Douglas helps facilitate Paralympic-related research and presents his own research on Paralympic and adaptive sports and coaching at conferences around the world.

-Although you’ll take most of your courses online, our sports coaching master’s degree program includes an extensive real-world component.
+Although you’ll take most of your courses online, our sport coaching master’s degree program includes an extensive real-world component.
 You’ll gain expertise you can apply right away in your current job, with coursework and assignments that help you find practical solutions to coaching challenges.
 The program culminates in an action research project, in which you’ll test a new technique or concept in your coaching job, then analyze the results and draw conclusions.

 Ready for what's next?
 Here's what you need to know.